 Richard was born in Quebec, raised in Nova Scotia before finally landing in the Northeast Kingdom.
 A 1994 graduate of the University of King’s College Journalism program, he spent several years outside the field trying to find the perfect fit.
 Stints as a postal worker, line cook, gas jockey and video lottery teller convinced him to give journalism another go.
 He met and married his wife, Bethany, who hails from Newport, and finally settled down at the Chronicle in 2002.
 Writing for the Chronicle has afforded him a glimpse into the lives and lifestyles of the Kingdom’s residents.
 To an outsider, there is no better education than immersion in the region’s daily workings.
 Despite an eerie similarity in last names with co-worker Joseph Gresser, Richard maintains that they are indeed two completely different people.
-He is the one wearing shoes.
-Richard is a regular contributor who freelances for the paper from his home in Derby Line.
+Richard is the one wearing shoes.
+Richard is a staff writer who works based out of his home in Derby Line.
 Contact him at firstname.lastname@example.org.

 Natalie Hormilla is the assistant editor at the Chronicle as of July of 2011.
 She’s the person to contact with any news, press releases, birth announcements, obituaries, etc. She helps edit and lay out the paper, and writes articles.
 She grew up in Cranford, New Jersey, graduated from The New School’s Eugene Lang College in New York City where she majored in writing, and completed various internships in magazine publishing before becoming the editor of a fashion news website in Soho, a position she left in order to move out to the country and enjoy the greener side of life.
 She now lives in West Glover with her husband and daughter.
 You can reach her at email@example.com.